SSL Client Certificates

 Prerequisites

-For Stibo Systems SaaS environments, a default keystore is automatically configured.
+• For Stibo Systems SaaS environments, the default and upcoming keystore properties are automatically configured.

-For other environments, the following configuration properties must be set:
+• For on premises environments, the following configuration properties must be set:

 Note: If multiple private keys are included in the keystore, the selection is not guaranteed.